SimonFJ20/courses/compiler/chapter_2.md

 ## 2.6 Integers

-Integers, just like identifers, are sequences of characters.
+Integers, just like identifiers, are sequences of characters.
 Unlike identifiers, there are no keywords (keynumbers) we need to be aware of.
 An integer, in this language, is a sequence consisting of and starting with any number characters `[0-9]`.
 (Sidenote: In most other languages, a base 10 integer is __either__ a `0` character or a sequence starting with any number __except zero__ `[1-9]`, after the first character any number is allowed.)

 After matching the integer, we also parse the string representing a number into the number value itself.